The Human Health Impact of Agent Orange

 – Arnold Schecter and John Constable

-As part of the Agent Orange Act of 1991 the Institute of Medicine, now the National Academy of Medicine was charged with reviewing the scientific studies on Dioxin, as well as the individual herbicides used by the U.S. during the Vietnam war.
+As part of the Agent Orange Act of 1991 the Institute of Medicine–now the National Academy of Science, Engineering and Medicine–was charged with reviewing the scientific studies on Dioxin, as well as the individual herbicides used by the U.S. during the Vietnam war.
 Over the years, the list of conditions that were found to either have sufficient evidence of association or limited/suggested evidence of association to Dioxin and/or the herbicides used in Vietnam, has increased.
 In their latest and last Veterans and Agent Orange: Update 11 (2018), the Academy lists 20 conditions as having some level of association.

-To date, the U.S. Department of Veteran’s Affairs uses this list to determine the conditions that qualify for disability benefits.
+To date, the U.S. Department of Veterans Affairs uses this list to determine the conditions that qualify for disability benefits.
+Currently, all but stroke is on the list of presumptive diseases covered by VA benefits.

 Since the late 1960s, Vietnamese scientists have been conducting epidemiological research on Dioxin exposure.
-They found that veterans who served in the south, as compared to those who did not, had increased rates of cancer, and nerve, digestive, skin and respiratory disorders.
+They found that veterans who served in the south, as compared to those who served elsewhere, had increased rates of cancer, nerve, digestive, skin, and respiratory disorders.
 Among the cancers found were throat cancer, acute/chronic leukemia, Hodgkin’s lymphoma and non-Hodgkin’s lymphoma, prostate cancer, lung cancer, soft tissue sarcoma and liver cancer.
 But the international scientific community has cast doubt on many of these research findings for their lack of peer review.

 There are still a lot of open questions about how Dioxin impacts human health, especially when it comes to reproductive outcomes and birth defects.
 Recent animal studies on how Dioxin has epigenetic impacts and how Dioxin affects how genes are expressed, may eventually answer some of these open questions.